MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetdeviceregistrypropertya.md

 ### -param DeviceInfoSet [in]

-A handle to a <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains a device information element that represents the device for which to retrieve a Plug and Play property.
+A handle to a <a href="devinst.device_information_sets">device information set</a> that contains a device information element that represents the device for which to retrieve a Plug and Play property.

 ### -param DeviceInfoData [in]